MicrosoftDocs/visualstudio-docs/docs/ide/per-monitor-awareness-for-extenders.md

 ## Testing your extensions for PMA issues

-Visual Studio officially supports the WPF, WinForms, Win32, and HTML/JS UI frameworks.
+Visual Studio officially supports the WPF, Windows Forms, Win32, and HTML/JS UI frameworks.
 When Visual Studio is put into PMA mode, the different UI stacks behave differently.
 Therefore, regardless of UI framework, its strongly recommended that a test pass be performed to ensure all UI is compliant with PMA.

 Regardless of the UI framework your extension supports, its recommended you validate the following common scenarios: